Auro’s “Single-Player Elo System”

 How does it achieve this?
 Well, the first time you push this button, it sends you into a placement match, since the game knows nothing about you.
 Placement matches are special matches that start off very easy and get super hard super quickly.
 Depending on how you’ve done in the placement match, you’re placed into a rank that’s appropriate for you.

-After you’ve completed the placement match, every time you hit the PLAY button, you’re sent directly into the action at a difficulty determined by your rank.
+After you’ve completed the placement match, every time you hit the PLAY button, you’re sent directly into the action at a difficulty determined by your rank, of course you can upgrade your rank if you find the right means as in other games like MMO overwatch skill rating.

 Winning and Losing